bitfaster/JitExplorer/README.md

 # TODO:

-- Bug: make build fail, edit the code (so build still fails), the rebuild. object disposed.
 - JIT is not consistent in some cases.
 Attempt to provide some degree of configurable warmup.
 - Auto background jit, without button.
 - Hide program part somehow, so it seems more natural